simongawar/manning-smia/chapter7/README.md

 2. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.
 3. A organization service that will manage organization data used within Ostock.
 4. A licensing service that will manage licensing data used within Ostock.
-5. A Postgres SQL database used to hold the data.
+5. A MySQL database used to hold the data.

 Initial Configuration
 1.Apache Maven (<http://maven.apache.org>)  All of the code examples in this book have been compiled with Java version 11.